ViniCristhian/ViniCristhian/README.md

 ### Hi there 👋

-#Here are some ideas to get you started:

-- 🔭 I’m currently working on Developer
 - 🌱 I’m currently learning Back-End Developer and Data Engineering.
 - 👯 I’m try to collaborate with the solution of problems and better management of the team.
 - 🤔 I’m looking for help with the development of new resources in the area.